Lochiel, Arizona

 Lochiel is a populated place and former border crossing in southern Santa Cruz County, Arizona, United States, approximately 25 miles east of Nogales.
 Basically a ghost town, the townsite is located in the southwestern part of the San Rafael Valley on Washington Gulch, about 1.5 miles west of the Santa Cruz River.
 It was first settled in the late-1870s and mostly abandoned by 1986.
 The town served the ranches of the San Rafael Valley and the Washington Camp and Duquesne mining towns of the Patagonia Mountains, approximately five miles to the northwest up Washington Gulch.

+In 2026, Lochiel has made national news as a site where activists have halted border wall construction through a tree-sit protest.

 Name

 The present-day Lochiel was originally known by local Mexican settlers as La Noria, which is Spanish for a wheel-drawn well, and later as Luttrell, before being renamed "Lochiel" by the rancher Colin Cameron in 1884.

 Lochiel is the main branch of Clan Cameron, some of the chiefs of which − such as Donald Cameron of Lochiel − figure prominently in Scottish history.
-"The Lands of Lochiel" were united into the Barony of Lochiel in the early sixteenth century.
-It was originally "bounded by [the lands of] Clanranald on the west, by the waters of Lochy and Lochiel on the south, and by [the lands of Clan] Mackintosh on the east and north."
-In 1633, an act of Scottish Parliament transferred certain Mackintosh lands to Lochiel, including Tor Castle.